-In 2022-23, we will celebrate the 75th Anniversary of Chipola College and recognize our many graduates and their accomplishments.
+In 2024-25, we will celebrate Chipola College and recognize our many graduates and their accomplishments.
 We also are proud of Chipola's many stakeholders who continue to support Chipola in its important work of "Changing Lives and Creating Futures."